milosriki/client-vital-suite/README.md

 - Edge Functions are reachable
 - No localhost references in production URLs

+### LangGraph Cloud deployments

+- LangGraph Cloud requires a `langgraph.json` file in the repo root to discover your agent server entrypoint.
+- This repo uses the existing `/api/agent` proxy as the default entrypoint.
+If you wire up a dedicated LangGraph agent server later, update `langgraph.json` with the new path (for example, `src/agents/server.ts:app`).
+- Redeploy after editing `langgraph.json` so the LangGraph dashboard sees the config.

 ## 📊 Dashboards

 - **/dashboard**: Main Executive View (Health, Revenue, Alerts)